ShrinivasMadali/pizza-sales-powerbi/README.md

 ## 🔍 Process
 - ✅ Verified and cleaned data for missing values and inconsistencies
 - 📅 Standardized date, category, and price formats
-- 📊 Created pivot tables for each KPI and analysis question
+- 📊 Built data model in **Power BI** with relationships and calculated measures (DAX)
-- 🎛️ Designed an interactive dashboard with slicers for dynamic filtering
+- 🎛️ Designed an interactive dashboard with slicers, filters, and drill-through functionality

 ---

 ## 📸 Dashboard Preview
-*(Insert dashboard screenshots here)*
+*(Insert dashboard screenshots or GIF here)*

 ---